-4.2.13.1. will implementation of the proposed action create annoyance or interfere with normal activities from light emissions? ☐ Yes ☐ No Explain: 4.2.13.2.
-Will implementation of the proposed action affect the visual character of the area including the importance, uniqueness, and aesthetic value of the affected visual resources? $\Box$ Yes $\Box$ No Explain: Order 10: on: Will the proposed action result in an impact to visual resources?
+4.2.13.1. normal activities from light emissions?
+Yes \subseteq No Explain: 4.2.13.2.
+Will implementation of the proposed action affect the visual character of the area including the importance, uniqueness, and aesthetic value of the affected visual resources? \Box Yes \Box No Explain: Order 10: on: Will the proposed action result in an impact to visual resources?
 (See FAA 50.1, paragraph 5-2. b.
 (5), and 1050.1 Desk Reference, chapter 13, for details o make the determination.)
 4.2.
 13.a. ☐ Yes Comment: 4.2.
-13.b. $\square$ No. The proposed action is not anticipated to interfere or have an effect on the visual resources. esources (including Wetlands, Flood Plains, Surface Waters, Groundwater, I and Scenic Rivers) 4.2.14.1.
+13.b. \square No. The proposed action is not anticipated to interfere or have an effect on the visual resources. esources (including Wetlands, Flood Plains, Surface Waters, Groundwater, I and Scenic Rivers) 4.2.14.1.
 Are there wetlands, flood plains, and/or Wild and Scenic Rivers in the proposed action study area? $\hfill\Box$ Yes $\hfill\Box$ No 4.2.14.2.
-Are there reservoirs or other public water supply systems in the affected area? $\square$ Yes $\square$ No 4.2.14.3.
-Will implementation of the proposed action result in any construction or development or any physical disturbances of the ground? $\Box$ Yes $\Box$ No 4.2.14.4.
-Will implementation of the proposed action result in any changes to existing discharges to water bodies, create a new discharge that would result in impacts to water quality, or modify a water body? $\Box$ Yes $\Box$ No If yes, is there a potential for an impact to water quality, sole source aquifers, a public water supply system, federal, state or tribal water quality standards established under the Clean Water Act and the Safe Drinking Water Act? $\square$ Yes $\square$ No Evaluation: Will the proposed action result in an impact to water resources?
-(See FAA Order 1050.1, paragraph 5-2. b.
-(9), and 1050.1 Desk Reference, chapter 14, for detail on how to make the determination.)
+Are there reservoirs or other public water supply systems in the affected area? \square Yes \square No 4.2.14.3.
+Will implementation of the proposed action result in any construction or development or any physical disturbances of the ground? \Box Yes \Box No 4.2.14.4.
+Will implementation of the proposed action result in any changes to existing discharges to water bodies, create a new discharge that would result in impacts to water quality, or modify a water body? \Box Yes \Box No If yes, is there a potential for an impact to water quality, sole source aquifers, a public water supply system, federal, state or tribal water quality standards established under the Clean Water Act and the Safe Drinking Water Act? \square Yes \square No FAA Ord on: Will the proposed action result in an impact to water resources?
+(See er 1050.1, paragraph 5-2. b.
+(9), and 1050.1 Desk Reference, chapter 14, for details make the determination.)
 4.2.
 14.a. ☐ Yes Comment: 4.2.
-14.b. $\square$ No. The potential for impact to water resources is not anticipated.
+14.b. \square No. The potential for impact to water resources is not anticipated.